-In “How Is Child Support Calculated in Connecticut?” we learned that the Connecticut Child Support Guidelines assume one parent is the custodial parent.
+In “How Is Child Support Calculated in Connecticut?” we learned that the Connecticut Child Support Guidelines assume that one parent is the custodial parent.
 But many Connecticut families have a parenting plan where both parents share physical custody.
-Is there child support if we have shared physical custody then?
+Is there child support if we have shared physical custody?

-This is because Connecticut uses an “income shares model” for child support, which presumes that a child should receive the same proportion of parental income as he or she would have received if the parents lived together.
-Even when a child spends substantial time at both parents’ homes, there is a presumption that the amount of child support calculated under the Connecticut Child Support Guidelines is the correct amount to be ordered by the court.
+This is because Connecticut uses an “income shares model” for child support, which presumes that a child should receive the same proportion of parental income as they would have received if the parents lived together.
+Even when a child spends substantial time at both parents’ homes, Connecticut courts presume that the amount of child support calculated under the Connecticut Child Support Guidelines is the correct amount for the court to order.

 Shared Custody Child Support Calculation

 Under the Guidelines, in a shared physical custody situation, “the presumptive current support order shall equal the presumptive current support amount of the parent with the higher net weekly income, payable to the parent with the lower net weekly income.”